 - cover the incision with sterile bandages

-During the procedure, your surgeon may also perform spinal fusion, in which two or more bones are connected in the back to better stabilize the spine, or foraminotomy, in which the area where the nerve roots go through the spine is widened.
+During the procedure, your surgeon may also perform a spinal fusion, in which two or more bones are connected in the back to better stabilize the spine.
+Your surgeon may also perform a foraminotomy to widen the area where the nerve roots go through the spine.

 - damage to a spinal nerve

-- return of back pain (particularly after spinal fusion)
+- a return of back pain, particularly after spinal fusion

-- infection in the surgical site or vertebral bones
+- an infection in the surgical site or vertebral bones

 - breathing difficulties